Yeonsu District

 Yeonsu District is a district in southern Incheon, South Korea.
 To the east is Namdong District (Namdong District), on its north border is Nam District (Nam District), and the Yellow Sea is on the west and south sides.
-Munhak Mountain (Munhak-san) rises in the north, and Seunggi Stream (Seunggi-cheon) flows south to the Yellow Sea.
+Munhak Mountain (Munhaksan) rises in the north, and Seunggi Stream (Seunggicheon) flows south to the Yellow Sea.

 History

 On March 1, 1995, Yeonsu District annexed part of Nam District.
 In addition, Yeonsu-1-dong was subdivided into Yeonsu-1-dong and Yeonsu-3-dong, and Dongchun-dong into Dongchun-1-dong and Dongchun-2-dong.
 On January 1, 1996, Dongchun-2-dong was divided into Dongchun-2-dong and Cheonyang-dong.
 In 2003, Okyeon-dong was divided into Okyeon-1-dong and Okyeon-2-dong.
 Cheongnyang-dong was absorbed into Donchun-3-dong.
 In 2006, Songdo-dong was established and placed under the jurisdiction of Dongchun-2-dong.
 In 2007, Donchun-2-dong was split into Dongchun-2-dong and Songdo-dong.
 In 2012, Songdo-dong was split into Songdo-1-dong and Songdo-2-dong.

 Yeonsu District signed an agreement with Greenville, North Carolina in the United States to become sister cities in 2017.